Is it even possible these days, to go through life without taking on some debt?

-Request credit limit from your issuer: If you’ve been paying your bills consistently and you can call your issuer and ask for an increase in credit; This will help drive down your utilization ratio
+Request higher credit limit from your issuer: If you’ve been paying your bills consistently and timely.
+You can call your issuer and ask for an increase in credit; this will help drive down your utilization ratio.

 Set up balance alerts: To prevent yourself from overspending, you can set up SMS alerts whenever you've reach led a threshold of spending monthly.